-The advantage of a simple model like ours is that it is general enough apply to a wide range of species.
+The advantage of a simple model like ours is that it is potentially general enough to apply to a wide range of species.
 Our discrete-time, continuous-space model captures the processes important to species with distinct growth and dispersal stages, including most marine organisms, plants, trees, and many insects.
-Our approach does not capture all the complexities of real populations.
-For example, we do not include negative per capita growth at low densities.
-Invasion theory suggests that Allee effects generally have two : they slow initial rates of spread, and they allow predation to, in some cases, slow or stop an invasion (Hastings et al. 2005). expect similar effects in model, populations with Allee effects will be sensitive to and climate velocity. e also did not include age structure in our model. important for studying the joint effects of and climate variability (Botsford et al. 2011; Planque et al. 2010.
-Besides these species-specific extensions, this modeling framework could also be extended to consider species interactions, between predator and prey.
+Our approach does not capture all the complexities of real populations or of harvesting dynamics, however.
+For example, we do not include the potential for negative per capita growth at low densities, often called Allee or depensation effects.
+Invasion theory suggests that Allee effects generally have two impacts: they slow initial rates of spread, and they allow predation to, in some cases, slow or stop an invasion (Hastings et al. 2005).
+Based on first principles, we would expect similar effects in a model like ours, suggesting that populations with Allee effects will be more sensitive to the combined effects of harvest and climate velocity than our model initially suggests.
+We also did not include age structure or other aspects of sub-population diversity (e.g., spatial or genetic) in our model.
+As described above, these forms of diversity have been important for studying the joint effects of harvesting and climate variability (Botsford et al. 2011; Planque et al. 2010), and will likely be important for understanding climate velocity impacts as well.
+Besides these species-specific extensions, this modeling framework could also be extended to consider species interactions, such as between predator and prey (Gilman et al. 2010).
+A final important extension is better capturing harvesting dynamics.
+We find that the distribution of harvesting pressure affects the outcomes of our simple model (i.e. thresholds, versus proportional harvesting).
+Harvester behavior, to the extent it has been considered in fisheries, highlights considerable uncertainty in how vessels allocate effort over space and respond to changes in environmental conditions (Fulton et al. 2011, Van Putten et al. 2011, Pinsky and Fogarty 2012).
+These responses are rarely integrated into modeling efforts, and an important next step is integrated assessments of social-ecological systems.

-Using a simple mechanistic model like the one we present here helps to build intuition about the conditions under which species can survive the cumulative impacts of climate and harvesting.
+Using a simple, mechanistic model like the one we present here helps to build intuition about the conditions under which species can survive the cumulative impacts of climate and harvesting.
 This work highlights the importance of considering stressors in combination, as outcomes deviate from what we would predict in isolation.
-It also shows the importance of alternative management strategies, as the greatly affects the interaction between and climate.
+It also shows the importance of alternative management strategies, as the location of harvest greatly affects the interaction between harvesting and climate.
 While management strategies only change harvesting practices and do not directly address climate change, understanding how management approaches can affect interactions between harvesting and range shifts will help to improve harvesting rules and the development of protected areas.
 Our results are encouraging evidence that management practices can help protect marine populations from the cumulative impacts of harvesting and climate change.

 Acknowledgements

-We thank Catherine Offord and Will Scott for discussions on this project.
+We thank Catherine Offord and Will Scott for discussions on this project, and James Watson, Emily Klein and Simon Levin for comments on an earlier draft.
+EF acknowledges support from the National Science Foundation (GRFP, GEO-1211972), EB acknowledges support from the National Institute of Health (NIH 5T32HG003284), and MP acknowledges support from a David H. Smith Conservation Research Fellowship.

 Literature Cited